-Despite some hopeful openings for independent media after the 2011 revolution, Egypt today is among the world’s worst offenders against press freedom.
-While Egypt’s current constitution theoretically promotes a free press, bans censorship, and ensures press independence, these rights are not protected in practice.
-The government has frequently imprisoned journalists, blocked them from reporting, targeted critical or independent news outlets for closure, and arrested officials from the Egyptian Syndicate of Journalists.
-Egypt was ranked as the third-worst jailer of journalists worldwide in 2016 by the Committee to Protect Journalists, with 25 journalists in jail.
-The country was also ranked 161 of 180 countries surveyed for press freedom by Reporters Without Borders’ 2017 report, which was released a few weeks after a large daily paper had two days of print runs confiscated for being critical of the security services.
-Police forces stormed the journalists syndicate on May 1, 2016, and arrested two journalists inside for the first time in Egyptian history.
-In December 2016, the country adopted a new media law creating a new oversight body with the power to fine or suspend outlets and revoke licenses of foreign media outlets.
-Furthermore, the arrest and detention of an Al Jazeera journalist and the investigation into journalist and talk-show host Ibrahim Eissa for “insulting the parliament” in early 2017 indicate that the state intends to continue to target individual journalists as well as media outlets.
+Egypt today is among the world’s worst offenders against press freedom.
+While Egypt’s current constitution enshrines a free press, bans censorship, and ensures press independence, these rights are not protected in practice.
+The government has frequently imprisoned journalists or blocked them from reporting; with 20 journalists in jail, Egypt was ranked as the third-worst jailer of journalists worldwide in 2017 by the Committee to Protect Journalists.
+The government has additionally targeted critical or independent news outlets for closure; the country was ranked 161 of 180 countries surveyed for press freedom by Reporters Without Borders’ 2017 report, which was released a few weeks after al-Bawaba, a daily publication, had two days of print runs confiscated for being critical of the security services.
+In late 2017, the independent media outlet Mada Masr reported on the General Intelligence Agency’s acquisition of a media conglomerate that owned OnTV, al-Youm al-Sabaa, and five other media outlets.

-Under former President Hosni Mubarak, the press and journalists were targeted in ways that we also see today.
-Journalists were pressured out of work, attacked by security forces, arrested for covering sensitive issues, and unjustly detained.
-Despite a temporary relaxing of press freedoms in 2011, the Egyptian state’s violations of press freedom following the January 25 Revolution include outlet closures as well as the deaths, arrests, and sentencing of Egyptian and foreign journalists.
-One such case is that of three Al Jazeera journalists—Peter Greste, Mohamed Fahmy, and Baher Mohamed—arrested in December 2013, which grabbed international headlines.
-The three men were originally found found guilty of spreading false news and aiding the Muslim Brotherhood, and sentenced to between seven and 10 years in prison.
-Following an international outcry, Australian Greste was deported, while Fahmy and Mohamed were eventually pardoned by President Abdel-Fattah El Sisi in September 2015.
-While the eventual outcome of the Al Jazeera case was unusual, the journalists’ arrest was not.
-Another case that has drawn international attention is that of detained photojournalist Mahmoud Abou Zeid, otherwise known as Shawkan, who was given the International Press Freedom Award by the Committee to Protect Journalists in 2016.
-Shawkan was detained in August 2013, and spent over two years in pretrial detention (in violation of legal limits) before being formally charged.
-He remains in prison as his trial is ongoing.
+Under former president Hosni Mubarak, journalists were pressured out of work, attacked by security forces, detained for their reporting, and arrested for covering sensitive issues or government decisions.
+Despite a temporary opening of media space in 2011, the Egyptian state’s violations of press freedom following the January 25 Revolution include outlet closures as well as the deaths, arrests, and sentencing of Egyptian and foreign journalists, particularly after the Raba’a al-Adaweya Square dispersal in August 2013.
+Photojournalist Mahmoud Abu Zeid, known as Shawkan, was detained while covering the events at Raba’a, and spent over two years in pretrial detention (in violation of legal limits) before being formally charged.
+Shawkan, who was given the International Press Freedom Award by the Committee to Protect Journalists in 2016, remains in prison, suffering from deteriorating health and denied medical treatment.
+The case of three Al Jazeera journalists—Peter Greste, Mohamed Fahmy, and Baher Mohamed—arrested in December 2013, also grabbed international headlines when the men were originally found guilty of spreading false news and aiding the Muslim Brotherhood and sentenced to between seven and 10 years in prison.
+Following an international outcry, Australian Greste was deported; Fahmy and Mohamed were pardoned by Sisi in September 2015.

 Government officials and politicians in Egypt have rejected accusations that the state is targeting press freedom, while failing to protect that same freedom.
 Sisi has often refused to pardon journalists, arguing that his government “will not interfere in judicial rulings,” and instead should “respect judicial rulings and not criticize them.”
 In August 2015, Sisi stated that no journalists in Egypt are being jailed for crimes related to publishing after a meeting with editors of various African newspapers.
 Egypt’s foreign minister declared in August 2015, that no journalists are in jail in Egypt for doing their job; he claimed that all detained journalists have been implicated for terrorist activities or have broken the law.